Sample Request Letter for Meeting Appointment with Boss

 For making an announcement

-A request letter can be written when announcing to the boss about emerging issues such as a staff meeting to which you would like to invite them and when submitting progress reports on an ongoing project.
-In such a situation, try to compile the key discussion points you would like to inform them about and ask for a meeting appointment to discuss them further.
+The letter can be written when announcing to the boss about emerging issues such as a staff meeting to which you would like to invite them and when submitting progress reports on an ongoing project.
+In such a situation, try to compile the key discussion points you would like to inform them about and ask for an appointment to discuss them further.

 For announcing your resignation

-How to Write Request Letter for Meeting Appointment with Boss
+How to Write a Request Letter for Meeting Appointment with the Boss

-A request letter will often be one of the protocols of requesting an appointment with senior employees and key figures in the company.
+The letter will often be one of the protocols for requesting an appointment with senior employees and key figures in the company.
 Therefore, the letter must be objective to save the recipient time when reviewing, considering the multiple letters they have to review.
-This article will look into the process of writing an appointment request letter that captures all the essential components of an official request to your boss.
+This article will look into the process of writing a request letter that captures all the essential components of an official request to your boss.

 The steps involved in the writing process are as follows: